krenaldi/asg-covid-tracker/README.md

 This app tracks the number of confirmed Covid cases, the number of cases where the patient recovered, and the number of deaths both on a global scale and by individual country.

+The chart and data changes when either a country or Global is selected in the drop down menu.

 ## Table of Contents

 * [Contributing](#contributing)